zopefoundation/ZServer/src/ZServer/README.txt

     stores some state such as the current working directory and the username and password.

-    On the Zope side of things, the 'lib/python/OFS/FTPInterface.py' module defines the Zope FTP interface, for listing sub-items, stating, and getting content.
+    On the Zope side of things, the 'webdav.interfaces.IFTPAccess' interface defines the Zope FTP interface, for listing sub-items, stating, and getting content.
 The interface is implemented in 'SimpleItem', and in other Zope classes.
 Programmers will not need to implement the entire interface if they inherit from